Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery: Results

-We then applied Bgolearn to search for TPMS structures with enhanced elastic modulus within this high-dimensional configuration space.
-A GB model was employed as the surrogate, together with the EI acquisition function.
-Within the simulation framework, two optimization iterations were conducted, each recommending two distinct configurations, resulting in a total of four validation evaluations, as shown in Fig.~\ref{fig:realcase}\textbf{a}.
-In the second iteration, a previously unexplored TPMS configuration was identified, exhibiting a calculated elastic modulus of 8,945~MPa, which exceeds the best performance obtained during the initial exploration (8,560~MPa).
-The recommended configurations from each iteration are summarized in Table~\ref{tab:tpms_high_elasticity}.
+Overall, two Bayesian optimization iterations were conducted, with two candidate structures validated in each iteration, resulting in a total of four additional simulation evaluations, as illustrated in Fig.~\ref{fig:realcase}\textbf{a}.
+During the second iteration, Bgolearn identified a previously unexplored TPMS configuration exhibiting an elastic modulus of 8,945~MPa, exceeding the best value obtained in the initial dataset (8,560~MPa).
+The candidate structures recommended during each optimization iteration are summarized in Table~\ref{tab:tpms_high_elasticity} (Supporting Materials Section~\ref{Data}).